 Mops and brooms

 It may sound counterintuitive, but you need to clean your cleaning supplies.
 Mops, brooms, rags, sponges, and other reusable items can accumulate high levels of harmful bacteria—and then spread them throughout your house.
 Rather than fixing the germy problem, these cleaning tools may be causing them, said researchers from England’s Leeds Metropolitan University.
 To combat this problem, experts recommend switching to microfiber mops and cloths, which can be thrown in the washing machine between uses.
+(Watch out for these places that germs hide in your home.)

 What’s the first thing you do when you go to the bathroom?
 Turn on the light, most likely.
 Then you probably turn it off before leaving.
 While you get kudos for saving electricity, you may also be spreading bacteria.
 And it’s not just a problem in the bathroom.
 A University of Houston study found that our grimy fingers make light switches one of the most germ-contaminated fixtures in our homes and in public places.
 To stay safe at home give your switches a quick wipe-down once a week.
 In public you can either operate switches with your elbows instead of your fingers or just be diligent about washing your hands (or both).

 When you fight for the remote control you may think the biggest battle is between you and your sports-loving spouse, but according to a study from the University of Arizona, you should be more worried about fighting bacteria.
 Researchers found that remote controls harbored more germs than many other common items in hospital rooms, of all places.
 It makes sense—after all, when was the last time you sat down and wiped between all those tiny buttons?
 Even at home, it’s worth doing a thorough cleaning with an antibacterial wipe at least once a month.
+(This is why you don't need to wash your office coffee mug everyday.)

 Toilet brush … handles